TedjaSatedji/sapda/README.md

-# Automatic Attendance Script (Work in Progress)
+#SPADA Automatic Attendance Script (Work in Progress)

-Easily automate your attendance process with this selenium script.
+Easily automate your SPADA attendance process with this selenium script.

 ---